-The most recent meeting of the Get Together with Technology (GTT) Edmonton Chapter was held February 12at 7pm at Ascension Lutheran Church 8405 83 Street in Edmonton.
+The most recent meeting of the Get Together with Technology (GTT) Edmonton Chapter was held January 14, at 7pm at Ascension Lutheran Church 8405 83 Street in Edmonton.

 Reading Tip: These summary notes apply HTML headings to help navigate the document.
 With screen readers, you may press the H key to jump forward or Shift H to jump backward from heading to heading.

 January Topics – AIRA and Library Services